 Dr Cade is a specialist obstetrician in solo private practice and will be available to deliver your baby unless physically away.

-To achieve such precise results, Dr Cade trained with leading Melbourne plastic and reconstructive surgeon Professor Mark Ashton.
+He has also spent time training with plastic surgeon Professor Mark Ashton.
 Professor Ashton, former Head of Plastic and Reconstructive Surgery at the Royal Melbourne Hospital, currently heads his own plastic and reconstructive surgery at Epworth Freemasons.

 Holiday arrangements are discussed well in advance and are with a small group of skilled obstetricians who practice similarly.
 These are Drs Guy Skinner, Lionel Steinberg, David O Callaghan, Nicholas Yule or Megan Di Quinzio.